 Over 90 SWA partners from around the world came together in a meeting with a high-level of engagement and participation.
 It covered a wide range of topics related to SWA’s role within the global context of the new SDGs.
 There was a spirit of open and honest dialogue.
 A good mix of new and returning participants led to new friendships and connexions, but more importantly, an increased focus on participation from countries.

 The positive dialogue between the constituencies led to some innovative ideas.
 Clear themes emerged, which provided beneficial guidance for the Steering Committee meeting which took place the day after the partners’ meeting.
-These key themes are presented in a short report.
+These key themes are presented in a [wpdm_hotlink id=811 link_label="short report"].
 In summary:

 - The new SDGs provide a fantastic opportunity for SWA and the partnership has a real added-value when it comes to the sanitation, water and hygiene related targets.